 U-M Premier Care

 If you are enrolled in U-M Premier Care and will be out of the service area for 60 days or more, you must enroll in a different U-M health plan.
 The health plan reserves the right to deny claims and terminate coverage if you live outside the service area for 60 days.
-See Moving Out of a Managed Care Service Area for details, as you also must complete a change form within 30 days of relocation.
+See Moving Out of a Managed Care Service Area for details, as you also must complete a change form (a paper version is available here) within 30 days of relocation.

 BCBSM Community Blue PPO